prateeksteaparty/vital-wellness/README.md

 This system is designed for educational and recommendation purposes only.

 It does **NOT** replace professional medical advice, diagnosis, or treatment.
-Users should consult healthcare professionals before taking supplements or making health decisions.
+Users should consult healthcare professionals before taking supplements or making health-related decisions.

 ---

 # 👨‍💻 Authors

-### Project Team
+## Project Team

 - Pratik Shinde
 - Om Sonawane
 - Ankit Patil
 - Pankaj Binnar

+---

-### Guide
+## Project Guide

 **Prof. Anmol Budhewar**